 Co-Authored by Guest Author: Grant Simon

 I originally came to Berlin on a 6-month study abroad program with other students from the US in 2015.
 I loved living in the city so much, I decided to come back and stayed another 3 months over the summer in 2016.

-After having lived in the city for a total of 9 months, I feel qualified enough to give you 13 unique things to do in Berlin.
+After having lived in the city for a total of 9 months, I feel happy to share with you my top 13 unique things to do in Berlin.

 1. Watch the sunset at Klunkerkranich

-Berlin is like most four seasons weather cities, where the city comes to life during the summer months, but like everything else about Berlin, it has a different feel.
+Like most European cities, Berlin comes to life during the summer months, but it has entirely different feel.

 The city’s energy is so contagious it tempts visitors to stay an extra week or two.
 This is quite apparent enjoying a cocktail and the sunset at Klunkerkranich Bar in Neukolln.
 The outdoor bar is popular with locals and for good reason.